 - Phenylketonuria, if you are 21 or younger (35 or younger for women of child-bearing age);

 - Maternal phenylketonuria;

 - Maple syrup urine disease;

 - Tyrosinemia;

-- · Homocystinuria;
+- Homocystinuria;

 - Histidinemia:

 - Urea cycle disorders;

 - Hyperlysinemia;

 - Glutaric acidemias;

 - Methylmalonic acidemia;

 - Propionic acidemia;

 - Immunoglobulin E and nonimmunoglobulin E-mediated allergies to multiple food proteins;

 - Severe food protein induced enterocolitis syndrome;

-- Eosinophlic disorders as evidenced by the results of a biopsy; and
+- · Eosinophlic disorders as evidenced by the results of a biopsy; and

 - Impaired absorption of nutrients caused by disorders affecting the absorptive surface, function, length, and motility of the gastrointestinal tract.

 These benefits do not include enteral nutrition therapy or medical foods for Members with cystic fibrosis or lactose- or soy- intolerance.
-Medical foods you get on an outpatient basis from a retail or home delivery Pharmacy are administered by CVS/Caremark.
+Also all covered medical foods must be obtained through an In-Network Pharmacy and are subject to the pharmacy payment requirements.